Nature Preserve Consortium

 The Nature Preserve Consortium consists of:

-- Glacier Creek Preserve - Owned and managed the UNO Biology Department, Glacier Creek Preserve is a 172 ha (424 acre) preserve situated northwest of Omaha that encompasses the entire Glacier Creek watershed and includes the 57 ha (140 acre) Allwine Prairie Tract, a 1970 restored tallgrass prairie.
+- Glacier Creek Preserve - Owned and managed by the UNO Department of Biology, Glacier Creek Preserve is a 212 ha (525 acre) preserve situated northwest of Omaha that encompasses the entire Glacier Creek watershed and that includes the 57 ha (140 acre) Allwine Prairie Tract, a restored tallgrass prairie established in 1970.

 - T.L.
 Davis Preserve - Situated along the Elkhorn River west of Omaha, this 10 ha (25 acre) preserve supports a gradient of remnant native ecosystems grading from Loess Hill Mixed-Grass Prairie and Savanna on hilltops to Eastern Deciduous Forests on lower slopes.